ktkennychow/whatdidido/README.md

 # whatdidido

-A simple CLI tool to show your git commits since midnight.
+A simple CLI tool to show you easy to read git commits history so you can tell your manager you are not slacking.
+Or you are just to lazy to memorize git flags.

 ## Installation